Alexoner/AI-cheat-sheet/README.md

 #Artificial Intelligence cheat sheet
 ===================================

-This cheat sheet contains many formula equations,inference and diagrams on AI.Most of them are based on `Pattern Recognition and Machine Learning`,`Elements of Statisitical Learning` and `Machine Learning: A Probabilistic Perspective`.
+This cheat sheet contains many mathematical formula, equations,inference and diagrams on Artificial Intelligence.
+Most of them are based on `Pattern Recognition and Machine Learning`,`Elements of Statisitical Learning` and `Machine Learning: A Probabilistic Perspective`.

 ##TODO